python/typing/docs/spec/protocol.rst

 A class can explicitly inherit from multiple protocols and also from normal classes.
-In this case methods are resolved using normal MRO and a type checker verifies that all subtyping are correct.
+In this case methods are resolved using normal MRO and a type checker verifies that all member assignability is correct.
 The semantics of ``@abstractmethod`` is not changed; all of them must be implemented by an explicit subclass before it can be instantiated.

 Merging and extending protocols